Anyone is welcome in my world, but there are a few rules, because I’m choosing to no longer be manipulated or shamed for being sensitive.

 I am a highly sensitive person, and if I’m being honest, it’s not easy being me.
 I am not like other people, and sometimes I don’t fit in.
-I have little patience for shallow conversation, arbitrary rules, loud disorganized environments, hatred, or purposeful unkindness.
+I have little patience for shallow conversation, arbitrary rules, loud, disorganized environments, hate, or purposeful unkindness.
 I can “feel” it when we connect, and I am very aware when we don’t.
-And I am interested in conversations that get to the root of things; I am not interested in listening to what you think I want to hear.
+I am interested in conversations that get to the root of things.
+I am not interested in listening to what you think I want to hear.

 However, I haven’t always been able to express these preferences.
 I grew up believing I was too sensitive.
 I formed thick barriers around myself to guard against emotion.
 Emotion, in my world, could and would be used against me.

-Unfortunately, blocking out mad or sad feelings also blocks out happy feelings.
-I was not a happy person.
-As a result, trying to fit in and make people like me became exhausting.
+Unfortunately, blocking out mad or sad feelings also blocks out happy ones.
+At that point in my life, I was not a happy person.
+Trying to fit in and make people like me was exhausting.
 I was not able to say no, simply because I wanted approval — and I ended up resenting the demands that I allowed others to make on me.

-Today, I’m working towards living a more authentic life.
-Self-care is a new term for me, and I’m realizing more and more the importance of setting boundaries.
+Today, I’m working toward living a more authentic life, and that starts with self-care.
+Despite all the photos brightly splashed around Instagram, “self-care” was a new term for me.
+I’ve since learned that good self-care isn’t just a bubble bath — it’s also about setting the right boundaries.
 Anyone is welcome in my world, but there are a few rules.
 I’m choosing not to be manipulated, guilted, or shamed into doing things that don’t align with my vision for a healthy life.

-You know the crazy part of all of this?
+You know the craziest part?
 I have way better relationships and a stronger sense of belonging now.
-Here are seven “rules” I follow that protect my energy as a highly sensitive person (HSP) — and may help protect your energy, too.
+So here are seven “rules” I follow that I hope will help you, too.

 1. If you’re not nice, you cannot come here.

-Being a highly sensitive person means that people are the brightest thing on my radar, due to the way my brain is wired.
+For HSPs, other human beings are the brightest thing on their mental radar, all on account of their brain wiring.
 So when someone makes passive-aggressive comments, I notice.
-I don’t acknowledge it generally, but you better believe I caught it.
+I usually don’t acknowledge it, but you better believe I caught it.
 Likewise, when the conversation veers toward gossip, it can be so easy to get sucked into the negativity, and it always makes me feel awful just for having participated in any way.
 And, if you talk down to me or make me feel judged for not liking what you like, that’s not okay either.

-Sure, I will be gracious to you if we come in contact, but you are not welcome in my home, neither will I attend one of your functions.
-The energy that emanates from negativity is like a poison to me, and it’s not what I wish to absorb.
+Sure, I will be gracious to you if we come in contact, but you are not welcome in my home, nor will I attend one of your functions.
+The energy that emanates from negativity is like poison to HSPs, and it’s dangerous for our mood and outlook to absorb.
 So I avoid these people at all costs.

 Highly sensitive people are givers by nature.
 Empathetic and caring, we want to help whenever possible.
-But there are some people who will take advantage of our generous nature.
-Spending too much time with them can sometimes actually make me feel physically sick from exhaustion.
+But there will always be some people who abuse our generosity.
+These people are called takers, according to psychologist Adam Grant, and they focus only on getting as much as they can from others.
+Spending too much time with them actually makes me feel physically sick from the exhaustion.

 You know the type.
 These are the ones who always want something, are always complaining, or are always playing the victim.
-You know, the one who has to one-up you: “Well, if you think that’s bad, you should hear about what happened to me.”
-These people will suck you dry if you allow them to.
+Or the one who always has to one-up you: “Well, if you think that’s bad, you should hear about what happened to me.”
+These people will suck you dry of your mental and physical energy if you allow them to.
 If they could, they would have you taking their children to soccer practice and making them dinner while they’re at the spa!

 3. Stop the glorification of busy.

-We live in a culture that glorifies “busy-ness.”
-If you’re not busy, then you’re not productive, maybe even lazy.
-I would like to suggest that this is not the case.
-If you’re constantly run down, can’t commit to anything, don’t have time to help out a friend once in a while, or are continuously stressed and frazzled, it might be time to re-evaluate.
-Are you living life the way you want to, or do you feel as if you’re spinning like a top and barely hanging on for dear life?
+We live in a culture that glorifies being busy.
+If you’re not constantly running around, getting things done, then you’re not productive, maybe even lazy.
+However, this is not the case, especially for highly sensitive people, who need more downtime than others to recharge.
+If you’re constantly run down, can’t commit to anything, don’t have time to help out a friend once in a while, or are continuously stressed and frazzled, it’s time to reevaluate.
+Ask yourself: Are you living life the way you want to, or do you feel as if you’re spinning like a top and barely hanging on for dear life?
 Do you do things you enjoy, even just occasionally?

-And yes, of course, I have a million things to do, but I have prioritized and eliminated the things from my to-do list that don’t jive with my vision for my life — or at least the vision for today.
+And yes, of course, I have a million things to do, but I have prioritized and eliminated the things from my to-do list that don’t fit with my vision for my life — or at least my vision for today.
 Some days are busy and it can’t be helped.
 I acknowledge that.
 I’m not saying you should quit your job and stop feeding your kids!
-Obviously some things are mandatory.
+Obviously, some things are mandatory.

 But seriously, prioritize.
-Your worthiness is not attached to your productivity — don’t let anyone convince you otherwise.
+Your worthiness is not attached to your productivity, so don’t let anyone convince you otherwise.

 I know I’m not the only highly sensitive person who drinks in books.
 I need words like I need food.
 There were many years when I did not make the time to read.
 I thought it was selfish.

-Alternatively, others won’t always pick up the signals that you put out.
+Alternatively, others won’t always pick up on the signals that I put out.
 I used to think I was being obvious about my needs, but I wasn’t.
 I wasn’t stating them clearly.
 Learning how to speak up for my needs was a real turning point for me.
-And with that came the realization that people are not going to love me in the same way that I love them, but that doesn’t mean their love is less.
+And with that came the realization that people are not going to love me in the same way that I love them — in a way that only a highly sensitive person can — but that doesn’t mean their love is less.